dlasky/chef-node/readme.markdown

 * body - JSON object to post or put (omit for get)
 * method - 'PUT','POST','GET'
 * callback - standard 'request' callback (err,resp,body)

-note that unlike the parent repo the callback returns the raw callback so you can do with it what you which (ie its not parsed by default to make debugging simpler)